gdimaggio/SwiftlyRater/README.md

 # SwiftlyRater
-A simple and lightweight app rater, written in Swift 3
+A simple and lightweight Review Manager for iOS, written in Swift 3